 To develop a profitable model of a social recycling business unit in Tangerang, Pemulung project aimed to professionalize informal recycling sector while improving incomes, health and safety for communities of waste pickers, or pemulung.

 Indonesia is facing challenges in waste management.
 The government is tightening regulations, giving companies increased responsibility to collect their waste.
 Throughout the country, meanwhile, waste pickers are organized in informal networks that work unrecognized.
 They live in difficult conditions with limited access to water, education and health.
-With the support of Danone Ecosystem Fund, Danone AQUA and its local partner, Reksa Buana Utama, Pemulung project built a recycling unit that employed and ran by waste pickers and their families.
+With the support of Danone Ecosystem, Danone AQUA and its local partner, Reksa Buana Utama, Pemulung project built a recycling unit that employed and ran by waste pickers and their families.
 Its objectives were to improve the waste collection rate through an efficient network, therefore maximizing pemulung’s income, while providing them with health services, and a safe working environment.

 Wastepickers and facility workers accessing to social benefits

-T of PET collected each year
+T of recyclables collected each year